Ossie Bluege

 Oswald Louis Bluege (/ˈbluːɡiː/; October 24, 1900 – October 14, 1985) was an American third baseman, manager, coach and front-office executive in Major League Baseball who spent his entire playing career with the Washington Senators franchise from 1922 to 1939.
 He would remain on the team's payroll in key on- and off-field capacities until 1971, long after it became the Minnesota Twins.
 Bluege was the last surviving member of the Senators' 1924 World Series championship team, the franchise's only world champion before it relocated to Minnesota in 1961.
 He threw and batted right-handed, stood 5 ft 11 in tall and weighed 162 lb.

 Early life

 Bluege was born in Chicago and raised in the city's Goose Island area.
 A younger brother, Otto, an infielder, played in 109 games for the 1932–1933 Cincinnati Reds and had a 13-year playing career in professional baseball.
-Ossie Bluege apparently did not attend high school; despite his lack of formal education, he found a job as an accountant at International Harvester.
+Ossie Bluege, a graduate of the Luther Institute of Business Administration in 1915, found a job as an accountant at International Harvester.
 He honed his baseball skills as a member of local sandlot teams.